AmasaDelano/dw-srd-offline/src/markdown/06_02_Cleric.md

 - Are granted new spells of your choice whose total levels don’t exceed your own level+1, and none of which is a higher level than your own level.
 - Prepare all of your rotes, which never count against your limit.

+---

+If you like you can prepare the same spell more than once.

 ### Cast a Spell

 When you **unleash a spell granted to you by your deity**, roll+WIS. ✴On a 10+, the spell is successfully cast and your deity does not revoke the spell, so you may cast it again. ✴On a 7–9, the spell is cast, but choose one: